brahmlower/cssef/README.md

-# Disclaimer #
+# Development Disclaimer #
-This branch is for refactoring the project.
-Refactoring should hopefully make continued and future development easier.
+The project is being refactored in the branch.
+The state of this project may change at any time - please do not assume anything here is stable.

 # Description #
 The Cyber Security Scoring Engine Framework (CSSEF) is meant to provide an easy to use framework with which to score cyber security competitions.
 Cyber security competitions are increasing in popularity, however preparation for such competitions can be difficult.
 The UAF CSC decided to make practice competitions to give members a feeling of what regional or national CCDC competitions would feel like.
 We were missing a feedback mechanism though, which is where the CSSEF comes in.